-- A. Physical Configuration-Intersection and roadway geometry - B. Traffic Characteristics- peak hour factor - C. Traffic Control- signalized and unsignalized control - D. Environmental Condition-topography, sight distance and other safety hazards - E. Capacity- as determined in the latest edition of the Highway Capacity Manual.
+A. Physical Configuration - Intersection and roadway geometry

+B. Traffic Characteristics - peak hour factor

+C. Traffic Control - signalized and unsignalized control

+D. Environmental Condition - topography, sight distance and other safety hazards

+E. Capacity - as determined in the latest addition edition of the Highway Capacity Manual, Transportation Research Board.

-Master Plan - The plan adopted by the City of Boerne which illustrates the intended future land use patterns
+Master Plan - The plan adopted by the City of Boerne which illustrates the intended future land use patterns. and the Thoroughfare Plan which describe roadway functional classifications and intended improvements to the transportation system.